thunlp/LLMxMapReduce/README.md

   "title": "The article title you wish to write", "papers": [
     "title": "The material title",
-    "abstract": "the abstract material",
-    "txt": "the reference material full content"
+    "abstract": "The abstract material.
+Optional, if not, part of the full text will be excerpted", "txt": "The reference material full content"
   ]
 }
 ```